-The commonwealth's financial best practices are generally very strong.
+The Commonwealth's financial best practices are generally very strong.
 Per statute, the Secretary of Administration and Finance is required to develop a consensus tax revenue forecast for the ensuing fiscal year with the house and senate committees of ways and means by January 15 of each year, before budget recommendations are developed.
 Subsequently, the secretary certifies the accuracy of the consensus revenue forecast two times per year and prepares new estimates if the estimate starts to diverge materially from actual collections.

-The state devises multi-year financial plans and publishes a five-year forecast in its Long-Term Fiscal Policy Framework.
 The governor has executive authority to cut expenses without legislative approval resulting from a revenue shortfall.
-The commonwealth also conducts a debt affordability analysis and reports its audited financial results on a timely basis.
-Budget enactments have also been timely, and the commonwealth's financial flexibility is strong.
+The Commonwealth also conducts a debt affordability analysis and reports its audited financial results on a timely basis.
+Budget enactments have also been timely, and the Commonwealth's financial flexibility is strong.
 There are no constitutional caps on revenue raising or spending increases.
-The commonwealth is subject to ballot initiatives, though per the state constitution, initiative petitions are subject to repeal or amendment by the legislature and initiative petitions that become statute can be amended like any other state law.
+The Commonwealth is subject to ballot initiatives, though per the state constitution, initiative petitions are subject to repeal or amendment by the legislature and initiative petitions that become statute can be amended like any other state law.

-The commonwealth is required to deposit the entire year-end surplus and any tax revenue from excess capital gains into the Stabilization Fund, with 5% of the amount deposited then transferred to the State Retiree Benefits Trust Fund and 5% transferred to the commonwealth's Pension Liability Fund.
-However, the deposit of excess capital gains revenues into the Stabilization Fund has been suspended for fiscal 2015 and fiscal 2016.
-The commonwealth is also required to deposit certain one-time settlements and judgments into the Stabilization Fund.
+The Commonwealth is required to deposit the entire year-end surplus and any tax revenue from excess capital gains into the Stabilization Fund, with 5% of the amount deposited then transferred to the State Retiree Benefits Trust Fund and 5% transferred to the Commonwealth's Pension Liability Fund.
+The deposit of excess capital gains revenues into the Stabilization Fund was suspended in fiscal 2015 and fiscal 2016.
+No deposit of excess capital gains is expected in fiscal 2017, but the governor's budget is estimating \$51.5 million will be deposited in 2018.
+The Commonwealth is also required to deposit certain one-time settlements and judgments into the Stabilization Fund.